 - Following this, a reward of $25 would cost 250 points, and $50 would cost 500 points

-📝 Note: This is simply a guideline, so please choose a point cost that is deemed appropriate by you, based on your product margins.
+📝 Note: This is simply a guideline.
+Make sure to choose a point cost that is appropriate to your store, based on your product margins.

 Choosing what rewards to offer

 Along with knowing how many points your rewards should cost, you also need to decide what rewards to offer your members.
 Think about how much your members will be spending with you, and what reward would be appealing to your average member.
 This will lead to a higher participation in your loyalty program.

 If your average member's order spend is around $50 and you offer your members 1 point per $1, then having a reward that cost 1000 points for a $100 off reward may be unrealistic, as it would take your members a long time to save up enough points for this.
 This will lead to a low participation rate in your loyalty program and the majority of your members would not reach this threshold.
 A more realistic reward for this example would be to offer $10 off for 100 points, or $20 off for 200 points.

 💡Tip: If you are looking for some inspiration while setting up your rewards, you can check out some of our loyalty success stories here.